Atherton Laburnum Rovers F.C.: History

 Despite finishing second-from-bottom of Division Two in 1986–87 the club were promoted to Division One as part of league reorganisation and due to the quality of the facilities at Crilly Park.
 In 1992–93 the club won the Division One title, and after retaining it the following season, were promoted to Division One of the Northern Premier League.
-The 1993–94 season also saw them reach the semi-finals of the FA Vase, in which they lost 2–1 to Diss Town in a replay at VS Rugby after the two legs finished 3–3 on aggregate; the quarter final match against Aldershot saw the setting of the club's record attendance of 1,856.
+The 1993–94 season also saw them reach the semi-finals of the FA Vase, in which they lost 2–1 to Diss Town in a replay at VS Rugby after the two legs finished 3–3 on aggregate; the quarter-final match against Aldershot saw the setting of the club's record attendance of 1,856.

 The club spent three seasons in the Northern Premier League, before finishing bottom of the division in 1996–97, resulting in relegation back to Division One of the North West Counties League.
 In 1998–99 they won the Goldline Trophy, beating Atherton Town 3–0 in the final Hilton Park in Leigh.
 In 1999–2000 the club were relegated again, this time to Division Two, after finishing bottom of Division One.
 However, a third-place finish in Division Two the following season saw them promoted back to Division One at the first attempt.
 They also won the Bolton Hospital Cup for a second time, beating Ramsbottom United 2–1 in the final.

 The 2003–04 season saw Atherton win two trophies; the Goldline Trophy was won when Blackrod Town were beaten 4–1 at the Reebok Stadium, whilst the Bolton Hospital Cup was won with a 3–1 win over Eagley at the same venue.
 They remained in the division (which was renamed the Premier Division in 2008) until finishing bottom of the table in 2011–12, after which they were relegated to Division One.
+When the division was split in 2018, the club were placed in Division One North.
+In 2023–24 they were runners-up in the division, qualifying for the promotion play-offs, in which they lost 1–0 to South Liverpool in the semi-finals.
+The following season they were Division One North champions and were promoted back to the Premier Division.